Skip to article frontmatterSkip to article content

 2856Ni2756Co2656Fe^{56}_{28}\mathrm{Ni} \rightarrow ^{56}_{27}\mathrm{Co} \rightarrow ^{56}_{26}\mathrm{Fe}

-The total luminosity is estimated at 1010L10^{10}\,L_\odot, i.e. about that of a galaxy (see photographs Figure 4 and Figure 5).
-These objects are therefore a priori visible at cosmological distances.
+The total luminosity is estimated at 1010L10^{10}\,L_\odot, i.e., about that of a galaxy (see photographs Figure 4 and Figure 5).
+These are therefore objects a priori visible at cosmological distances.
 Since the explosion occurs systematically at the same stellar mass, roughly the same amount of material is ejected into space and emits the same amount of light.
-What’s more, since the composition of white dwarfs is very standard, the composition of the emitting material is the same.
-So they all have more or less the same intrinsic total luminosity.
+Moreover, since the composition of white dwarfs is very standard, the composition of the emitting matter is the same.
+They therefore all have roughly the same intrinsic total luminosity.
 However, they are also transient events: the duration of a supernova is a few tens of days.
-To catch a supernova, you need to look up at the right place at the right time.
+To capture one, you therefore need to look at the sky in the right place and at the right time.

-Type Ia supernovae (SNe Ia) were the first cosmological probes to measure the expansion of the Universe over long distances, and to discover its accelerated expansion Riess et al., 1998Perlmutter et al., 1999.
+Type Ia supernovae (SNe Ia) are the first cosmological probes that made it possible to measure the expansion of the Universe over cosmological distances, and discover its accelerated expansion Riess et al., 1998Perlmutter et al., 1999.
 The Nobel Prize in Physics was awarded in 2011 to Saul Perlmutter, Brian Schmidt and Adam Riess for this major discovery.

 The supernova SN 1994D (the bright white dot in the bottom left of the image), in the spiral galaxy NGC4526.